vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 But what to do with that *other* project?
 And that one?
 More maps, more juggling.

-### The tree that hides the forest
+## The tree that hides the forest

-I intentionally avoided talking about "files" and "directories" in this section because the problem—and the maps we maintain to make sense of it—is not restricted to files and directories.
+I intentionally avoided talking about "files" and "directories" in the previous section because the problem—and the maps we maintain to make sense of it—is not restricted to files and directories.
 In fact, the fundamental "things" we deal with when programming are not files and directories; **we actually deal with the *symbols* that are stored in those files and directories**.

-**Those symbols are what makes our program**, not files.
+**Those symbols are the meat and bones of our program**, not files.
 Files and directories are byproducts of the way we *organize* our source code, not our primary matter.
 I believe those metaphors and the rigid, hierarchical vision that comes with them, are dragging us down and forcing us to look in the wrong place for solutions to largely imaginary problems.

-### See the forest for the trees

-The core issue, here is

-### Conventions to the rescue
+The thing is… most of the programming paradigms, languages, and frameworks we use come with their own hierarchies and metaphors that must be handled on top of the file system.
+That's even more resources to add to our mental maps *and more indirections* to deal with.

+B may be a file but it can be a symbol stored in a file named after B or after something else entirely and we have to keep a map of what symbol is in what file on top of a map of files and directories.
+Or worse: rebuild that map every time we need to access B!
+Sadly, we tend to **default to the same base strategy** whether we are looking for a symbol or a file: files and directories.
+Whatever tool we use, be it a classic file explorer or the fuzzy finder *du jour*, **looking up a *file* in order to access a *symbol* within that file is not efficient**.

+It's slow because it's a two-steps process.
+It's mentally taxing because we must summon that infamous multi-layered map.
+It's error-prone because that map is rarely complete or even accurate.
+It's non-deterministic because the effort it takes to access the desired resource *will* vary with the use case and because we always start from a different point on the map anyway.

+But the worst aspect of that strategy is that we inevitably try to optimize the wrong things.
+My strategy is still fundamentally broken but by God that plugin is so *smooth* and *asynchronous* and *blazing fast* that I stopped caring!!

 ## Moving with intent II

+Like with the smaller motions mentioned earlier, Vim offers many ways to move around your project(s) **with intent**.
+What follows is an overview of those methods.

+### Files

+### Buffers

+### Search

+### Tags

+### Includes

+> ## Conventions: seeing the forest for the trees

+> In focusing too much on the file system we tend to forget that our languages and
+> frameworks and programming patterns *also* enforce **conventions**.
+Conventions
+> that should be leveraged to make our lives easier.

+> Some conventions deal with *naming* files, directories, and symbols.

+> Other conventions deal with *relationships* between those things.

 [//]: # ( Vim: set spell spelllang=en tw=80: )